The future of finding information: A guide to the Confluence knowledge bot

 Expert Verified

 We’ve all been there.
-You know the answer to your question is somewhere in Confluence, but finding it feels like a full-blown expedition.
-Confluence is great for documenting everything, but it can quickly become a digital attic where important information gets buried.
+You know the answer to your question is somewhere in Confluence, but as your documentation grows, finding that specific detail can be a journey.
+Confluence is an excellent tool for documenting everything, acting as a mature, reliable repository for your company's vital information.

 This is where a Confluence knowledge bot can seriously change how your team works.
-It transforms your static wiki into an interactive brain for your company that you can actually talk to.
+It transforms your comprehensive wiki into an interactive brain for your company that you can actually talk to.

 This guide will walk you through the different ways to get a knowledge bot for your Confluence space.
-We'll look at what Atlassian offers out of the box, explore the ambitious (and often messy) DIY route, and check out a specialized third-party tool that might be exactly what you need.
+We'll look at what Atlassian offers out of the box, explore the custom DIY route, and check out a specialized third-party tool that might be exactly what you need.

 What is a Confluence knowledge bot?

 A Confluence knowledge bot is an AI assistant that lets your team ask questions in normal, everyday language and get answers pulled directly from your Confluence pages.
-Think of it as a super-smart librarian for your company wiki who's on call 24/7.
+Think of it as an incredibly efficient librarian for your company wiki who's on call 24/7.

-This is a huge step up from the standard search bar.
-A typical search just gives you a list of links you still have to sift through.
-A knowledge bot, on the other hand, figures out what you’re actually asking.
+This is a helpful step up from the standard search bar.
+While a typical search gives you a list of links to explore, a knowledge bot figures out what you’re actually asking.
 It can pull information from multiple pages and give you a single, straightforward answer.

-• You get answers right away.
-This cuts down the time everyone spends searching for information.
+You get answers right away.
+This significantly reduces the time everyone spends looking for specific details.

-• People stay focused.
-Your team can get what they need and get back to work, instead of getting lost in a documentation rabbit hole.
+People stay focused.
+Your team can get what they need and get back to work, maintaining their flow within the documentation.

-• Your wiki gets used more.
-When information is easy to find, people are more likely to rely on the wiki and help keep it updated.
+Your wiki gets used more.
+When information is easy to retrieve, people are more likely to rely on the wiki as their primary resource.

-• It eases the burden on support teams.
-The bot can handle common questions for IT, HR, and other departments, freeing them up for the trickier stuff.
+It supports department efficiency.
+The bot can handle common questions for IT, HR, and other departments, allowing them to focus on more complex tasks.

 The built-in approach: Atlassian's Rovo

 For teams already living in the Atlassian world, the first logical place to look is Atlassian's own AI tool, Rovo.
-It’s the native option, designed to feel like a seamless part of the Confluence experience.
+It’s a powerful native option, designed to feel like a seamless part of the Confluence experience.

 What can Rovo do?

-While having a built-in tool is handy, Rovo comes with a few major drawbacks that might make it a no-go for your company.
+While having a built-in tool is handy, Rovo comes with a few specific considerations that you should factor into your decision.

 The DIY approach: Building your own bot

-For teams with serious engineering talent and a craving for total control, building a custom Confluence knowledge bot can look pretty appealing.
-This path means using frameworks like LangChain or hooking up the Confluence API to platforms like Microsoft Copilot Studio to build something from scratch.
+For teams with serious engineering talent and a desire for total control, building a custom Confluence knowledge bot can be an interesting path.
+This route involves using frameworks like LangChain or connecting the Confluence API to platforms like Microsoft Copilot Studio.

 Why build a DIY bot?

-The biggest pull of the DIY approach is customization.
-You can build a bot that fits your company like a glove, with a unique interface, integrations with your own internal tools, and workflows that mirror your exact processes.
-For companies with strict security needs, having full control over the data and hosting everything in-house can also be a big deal.
+The biggest pull of the DIY approach is total customization.
+You can build a bot that fits your company's specific requirements, with a unique interface and workflows that mirror your exact processes.
+For companies with very specialized security needs, managing the data and hosting in-house can be an important factor.

-While a perfectly tailored bot sounds amazing, the reality is often a long, expensive, and complicated project.
-Building a production-ready AI bot isn't a weekend project; it requires a dedicated team of skilled AI engineers.
-The process of designing, building, testing, and launching can easily take months, pulling people away from their main jobs.
+While a perfectly tailored bot sounds amazing, it is often a sophisticated project that requires a significant commitment of time and resources.
+Building a production-ready AI bot requires a team of skilled AI engineers.
+The process of designing, building, and testing can take several months, which is a major investment for any team.

 The smart integrator: Using a third-party tool

 This brings us to the third option, which is often the sweet spot for most teams: using a dedicated, third-party platform.
-These tools give you the power and flexibility of a custom solution without the cost and headaches of building one from the ground up.
-This is where a platform like eesel AI really shines.
+These tools give you the power and flexibility of a custom solution while leveraging a pre-built, optimized framework.
+This is where a platform like eesel AI works beautifully alongside your Confluence setup.

 Why a dedicated tool is often the best choice

-Tools like eesel AI are built specifically to solve the problem of finding information.
-They’re designed to be powerful but also simple to get started with, so you can see a return on your investment quickly.
-They offer a great middle ground that balances ease of use with serious customization.
+Tools like eesel AI are built specifically to enhance how teams find information.
+They’re designed to be powerful yet simple to deploy, ensuring you see a return on your investment quickly.
+They offer a balanced approach, providing ease of use alongside serious customization options.

 Unlocking knowledge with eesel AI

-• Go live in minutes, not months.
-Unlike the DIY route that can drag on for ages, you can connect your Confluence account to eesel AI and have a working Confluence knowledge bot ready to go in minutes.
-The whole process is self-serve, so you don't need to book a sales demo or wait for a developer to help you get set up.
+Go live in minutes.
+Unlike a DIY project that can take a long time to develop, you can connect your Confluence account to eesel AI and have a working bot ready in minutes.
+The process is self-serve, making it easy to get started immediately.

-• Test with confidence.
-Before you roll out your bot to the whole team, eesel AI has a simulation mode that lets you test it on past questions.
-You can see exactly how it will respond, check its accuracy, and tweak its behavior, ensuring everything goes smoothly from day one.
+Test with confidence.
+Before you roll out your bot, eesel AI offers a simulation mode.
+This allows you to test it on past questions, check its accuracy, and fine-tune its behavior, ensuring a smooth launch for your team.

 Pricing comparison: Rovo vs. eesel AI